Home » Cryptocurrency Trading Guide

 Common chart types

 A chart is a graphical representation of data — in this case, price — over time.
-There are so many types of charts you can use to analyse the cryptocurrency market, but the most popular ones are the Japanese Candlestick, the bar chart, and the line chart.
+There are so many types of charts you can use to analyze the cryptocurrency market, but the most popular ones are the Japanese Candlestick, the bar chart, and the line chart.
 Others include the point and figure chart, Renko chart, etc. But we will focus on the most popular three.

 chart types